spring-labs/org.openwms.zile/README.md

 docker-compose up -d
 ```

-This command starts up all containers in the background and returns to the shell.
+The command above starts up all containers in the background and returns to the shell.
 Now we can monitor the logs
 for all or for a single container:

 ```